The feast of 2 June in Italy is a national celebration day established to commemorate the birth of the Italian Republic.

-Official ceremonies are held all over the country, in Region and municipalities, all over the world, the Italian Embassies organize ceremonies to which the Heads of State of the host country are invited.
+Official ceremonies are held throughout the country, in regions and municipalities.
+All over the world, Italian Embassies organise ceremonies to which the Heads of State of the host country are invited.

 "The culture of a nation resides in the hearts and souls of its people"

 A symbol of unity from which to start again

 Republic Day, therefore, represents a moment of cohesion for all Italians from which to start again, mindful of the values that have accompanied us since 2 June 1946.

 "That constituent spirit" represented "the main driving force behind the rebirth of Italy, which was able to unite Italians, regardless of affiliations".
 "This substantial moral unity was the real cement that gave birth to the Republic and held it together.
 It is what makes us recognize, even today, that we are linked by a common destiny", our President Mattarella said.

 A very important warning today for the country that is facing economic recovery after a serious emergency.